-If the automatic transmission cannot be shifted to position [N], transport the vehicle (\rightarrow page 210).
+If the automatic transmission cannot be shifted to position \mathbb{N} , transport the vehicle (\rightarrow page 203).
 A towing vehicle with lifting equipment is required for vehicle transport.

-WARNING Risk of accident when towing a vehicle which is too heavy
+WARNING Risk of accident due to towing away a vehicle that is too heavy

-If the vehicle being tow-started or towed away is heavier than the permissible gross mass of your vehicle, the following situations can occur:
+If the vehicle being tow started or towed away is heavier than the permissible gross weight of your vehicle, the following situations may arise:

-- The towing eye may become detached. - The vehicle/trailer combination may swerve or even overturn. - If another vehicle is tow-started or towed away, its weight must not exceed the permissible gross mass of your own vehicle.
+- The towing eye may become detached. - The vehicle/trailer combination may even tip over. - Before tow starting or towing away a vehicle, check that it does not exceed the permissible gross weight.

-If a vehicle needs to be towed or tow started, its weight should not be greater that the permissible gross mass of the towing vehicle.
+If a vehicle is towed or tow started, its weight should not be greater than the permissible gross mass of the towing vehicle.

-- ► Information on the vehicle's permissible gross mass can be found on the vehicle identification plate (→ page 245). - Vehicles with automatic transmission: do not open the driver's or co-driver door, as the automatic transmission will automatically shift to position P. - Install the towing eye (\rightarrow page 211). - Secure the towing device.
+- Information on the vehicle's permissible gross mass can be found on the vehicle identification plate (→ page 238). - Vehicles with automatic transmission: do not open the driver's or co-driver door.
+Otherwise, the automatic transmission automatically shifts to position P.

-- NOTE Damage due to incorrect connection of the tow bar - Only connect the tow rope or tow bar to the towing eyes. - (i) You can also secure the towing device to the trailer hitch. - NOTE Damage and risk of accident when towing with a tow rope
+- Install the towing eye (\rightarrow page 204). - Secure the towing device. - NOTE Damage due to incorrect connection of the tow bar - Only connect the tow rope or tow bar to the towing eyes. - (i) You can also secure the towing device to the trailer hitch.

+I NOTE Damage and risk of accident when towing with a tow rope